 \section{Factual Knowledge Evaluation Results}

-This section describes the experimental evaluation of LLM factuality with \wikimethod and \newsmethod.
-In \S\ref{sec:results_size} we show that \method accuracy increases with LM size but also depends on the training data (different model families differ in scores).
-In \S\ref{sec:results_retrieval} we show that retrieval augmentation of the LM improves \method accuracy, positioning \method accuracy as a first automatic measure of factuality improvement for retrieval augmented LM methods.
-Finally, in \S\ref{sec:perplexity} we show that while corpus perplexity and \method accuracy correlate, their pairwise model ranking can significantly differ.
+This section describes the experimental evaluation of LLM factuality using our \method benchmarks.
+In \S\ref{sec:results_size} we show that \method accuracy increases with model size but also depends on the training data (different model families differ in scores).
+In \S\ref{sec:results_retrieval}, we show that retrieval augmentation of the LM improves \method accuracy, positioning it as the first automatic measure of factuality improvement for retrieval augmented LMs.
+Finally, in \S\ref{sec:perplexity}, we show that the pairwise model ranking of corpus perplexity and \method accuracy can differ significantly.
 This outcome, along with manual validation of the correlation between \method accuracy and factual generation in \S\ref{sec:generation_exeriment}, solidifies \method accuracy as a novel automatic measure for evaluating the proneness of an LM to generate factual information in a certain domain.